 - CSP Workshop

-All CSP students attend the same sections of the previously mentioned courses, with some exceptions if the student has advanced placement credit, or if the student has not completed calculus coursework.
-The guidelines regarding changes to the standard suite of courses are that a CSP student may drop or substitute ONE course ONLY per term if he or she has advanced credit in Biology, Chemistry, Math or Physics, or to include Math 180 in place of Math 102, or for courses not required for CSP or for Computer Science Option students.
+All CSP students attend the same sections of the previously mentioned courses to help build a learning community. there is a bit of flexibility for students with advanced placement credit.
+Students enrolled in CSP may drop or substitute ONE course ONLY per term if he or she has advanced credit in Biology, Chemistry, Math or Physics.
 More information on this can be found in the Prospective Students/ FAQ page on this website.

 In addition to enrollment in CSP-designated sections of the first year science courses, the Program provides a weekly CSP Workshop with hands-on activities that complement coursework and support development of general academic skills such as collaborative problem solving and communication.
-With a class size of less than thirty students, CSP Workshop enables students to work in small groups that facilitate formation of friendships and supportive academic learning groups.
+The weekly CSP Workshop (28 students per section) enables students to work in small groups that facilitate formation of friendships and supportive academic learning groups.
+These often last throughout the student's years at UBC.

 Prerequisites for enrollment in the Coordinated Science Program are: